 If someone endures a hangover and vomiting because of being drunk, these are generally mild symptoms that can dissipate over a few hours.
 However, you may need help for drinking if you experience the following symptoms, as withdrawal indicates a tolerance, a dependence, or an alcohol use disorder:

 Delirium Tremens (“DTs”) is a rare but severe side effect of excessive alcohol abuse that includes hallucinations, fatigue, fever, and seizures.
 People experience those 3 days after ceasing drinking.

 Signs Of Problem Drinking: Noticing Red Flags And Patterns

 Problem drinking is not the same as an alcohol use disorder; however, identifying if your drinking is out of control can help you stop it before it worsens.
 Binge drinking can become a problem if not controlled as it increases someone’s alcohol tolerance.
 Binge drinking is drinking 4 or more drinks in a 2-hour timeframe for women and 5 or more in a 2-hour timeframe for men.

-Despite binge drinking being considered low-risk problem drinking according to some sources, it can encourage heavy drinking.
-Taking a personal inventory of drinking habits and realizing when you begin to binge drink and how often can help you curb your drinking.
+Despite binge drinking being considered a low-risk problem, it can encourage heavy drinking according to some sources.
+Taking a personal inventory of drinking habits and realizing when you begin binge drinking and how often can help you curb your drinking.
 Moreover, your drinking is most likely out of hand if: